clbarnes/recursum/README.md

     recursum [FLAGS] [OPTIONS] <input>...

 FLAGS:
-    -h, --help       Prints help information
+    -c, --compatible    "Compatible mode", which prints the hash first and changes the default separator to double- space, as used by system utilities like md5sum -h, --help          Prints help information
     -q, --quiet         Do not show progress information -V, --version       Prints version information

 OPTIONS:
-    -d, --digest <digest-length>    Maximum length of output hash digests -t, --threads <threads>         Hashing threads
+    -d, --digest-length <digest-length>    Maximum length of output hash digests -s, --separator <separator>            Separator.
+Defaults to tab unless --compatible is given.
+Use "\t" for tab and "\0" for null (cannot be mixed with other characters) -t, --threads <threads>                Hashing threads
-    -w, --walkers <walkers>         Directory-walking threads, if input is a directory
+    -w, --walkers <walkers>                Directory-walking threads, if <input> is a directory

 ARGS:
     <input>...
-File name, directory name (every file recursively will be hashed, in depth first order), or '-'
+One or more file names, one directory name (every file recursively will be hashed, in depth first
-                  for getting list of files from stdin (order is conserved)
+                  order), or '-' for getting list of files from stdin (order is conserved)
 ```

 Example: